gshigeto/ionic-environment-variables/README.md

 ```
 For any other configuration, just add another file `src/environments/environment.*.ts` which will then be used with build flags.

-You can then import your environemt variables anywhere!
+You can then import your environment variables anywhere!
 ```typescript
 import { ENV } from '@app/env'
 ```